davetron5000/faas-is-a-what-now/markdown/more_functions.md

 }
 !END CREATE_FILE

-It's a bit of a slog, but `renderPage` is our rendering function, and `emailSignup` handles the POST, which is just outputting to the console for now.

 If we start our server, the app is still working, but rendering our sign-up form:

 !SHBG{pause=2} node js/server.js